Masters in Public Health Programs (MPH)

 Is an MPH worth it?

 Students can learn practical approaches in preventing the prevalence of illness and promoting public health awareness that can impact a community.
-Graduates may be able to work in a wide range of careers fields, some of which may require a master’s degree in public health.
+Graduates may be able to work in a wide range of career fields, some of which may require a master’s degree in public health.

 Is it hard to earn an MPH degree?

-Is an MPH a doctor?
+Is an MPH graduate a doctor?

-Explore Masters in Public Health Programs (MPH)
+Explore Master’s in Public Health Programs (MPH)

 Consider a featured master’s in public health program, currently accepting applicants: